Intermodal Trucking & Freight Transport

 The Difference Between IME Chassis & Regular Trailers

-In order to spot an intermodal freight carrier, you need to look at the chassis; intermodal containers will have something called "twistlocks" located at each chassis lower corner of the chassis.
-On IMEs there is marking on the chassis itself rather than on the container being shipped.
-There should also be information located on the rear doors of these containers, because containers are typically marked with information such as the maximum weight, net weight, cubic capacity, etc.
+In order to spot an intermodal freight carrier, you need to look at the chassis; intermodal containers will have something called "twistlocks" located at each chassis lower corner.
+On IMEs, there is marking on the chassis itself rather than on the container.
+There should also be information located on the rear doors of these containers, because they are typically marked with information such as the maximum weight, net weight, cubic capacity, etc.

 To learn more about these vehicles and the regulations that apply to them, click here.